mintlu8/bevy_defer/README.md

 ## Usage Tips

-The `futures` and/or `futures_lite` crate has excellent tools to for us to uses.
+The `futures` and/or `futures_lite` crate has excellent tools to for us to use.

-For example `futures::join!` can be used to run tasks concurrently, and `futures_select!` can be used to cancel tasks, for example despawning a task if a level has finished.
+For example `futures::join!` can be used to run tasks concurrently, and `futures::select!` can be used to cancel tasks, for example despawning a task if a level has finished.

 ## Versions